 Our business involves significant risks, some of which are described below.
 You should carefully consider these risks, as well as other information in this Quarterly Report on Form 10-Q, including our condensed financial statements and the notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations, cash flows, the trading price of our common stock and our growth prospects.
+Many of the following risks and uncertainties are, and will be, exacerbated by the COVID-19 pandemic and any worsening of the global business and economic environment as a result.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.